 - Utilize your Emergency Plan

-- Notify the numbers listen on your plan, the local vets, shelters and the company your pet is registered to that your pet has been lost.
+- Notify the numbers on your plan, the local vets, shelters and the company your pet is registered to that your pet has been lost.
 Check back in daily, often these points of contact will be the first to know if someone has brought your pet in looking for their owner.

-- Make Posters with a picture and your animals name on it.
+- Make Posters with a picture and your animal’s name on it.
 This will help a good Samaritan call over your pet if they are trying to capture them to return them home.
 Offer a reward in the ad, don’t state how much and your phone number.
 This will help encourage people to return your pet to you and you can decide later how much to offer as a reward.
 You can also place a “LOST” ad in your local newspaper if you still haven’t found them the following morning.

 - Go door to door or call your neighbours personally.
 Explain what your pet looks like if they’re not sure, or enlist them to help you distribute posters.
 The more people involved in the cause, the more successful you will be.

 - Get out and get calling.
 If possible, keep someone at home near where your pet escaped from.
-There is a possibility that your dog may return home on there own so having someone to keep an eye out is crucial.
+There is a possibility that your dog may return home on there own, so having someone to keep an eye out is crucial.
 In the meantime, you can take to the streets and begin calling your pet as loudly as you can.
 For safety reasons, it is best to do this on foot or on a bicycle as it can be distracting to drive while looking for your pet.
 If you want to cover more ground, take your car with a passenger to be the lookout and drive carefully and slowly.
-This way you can focus on driving and your passenger has time to spot your dog among the neighborhood.
+This way you can focus on driving and your passenger has time to spot your dog among the neighbourhood.

 - Post to Social Media!
 You’d be surprised at how many people will gather together to join the cause for a lost pet.
 Many pets have been found, surprisingly, through this form of communication.
 Spread the word and ask for support as much as possible.